gordicaleksa/pytorch-GAT/README.md

 <img src="data/readme_pics/attention1.jpg" width="600"/>
 </p>

-This is one of the Cora nodes that has the most edges (citations).
+This is one of Cora's nodes that has the most edges (citations).
 The colors represent the nodes of the same class.
 You can clearly see 2 things from this plot:
 * The graph is [homophilic](https://en.wikipedia.org/wiki/Homophily) meaning similar nodes (nodes with same class) tend to cluster together.
-* Edge thickness is the function of attention and since they are all of the same thickness GAT basically learned to do something similar to GCN!
+* Edge thickness on this chart is a function of attention, and since they are all of the same thickness, GAT basically learned to do something similar to [GCN!](https://www.youtube.com/watch?v=VyIOfIglrUM)

+Similar rules hold for smaller neighborhoods.
+Also notice the self edges:

 <p align="center">
 <img src="data/readme_pics/attention2.jpg" width="600"/>
 </p>

-Similar rules hold for smaller neighborhoods.
-Also notice the self edge.

-## Analyzing the embedding space
+## Analyzing Cora's embedding space (t-SNE)

-Ok we've seen attention!
+Ok, we've seen attention!
 What else is there to visualize?
-Well let's visualize the learned embeddings from GAT's last layer.
-The output of get is a tensor of shape = (2708, 7) where 2708 is the number of nodes in Cora and 7 is the number of classes.
+Well, let's visualize the learned embeddings from GAT's last layer.
+The output of GAT is a tensor of shape = (2708, 7) where 2708 is the number of nodes in Cora and 7 is the number of classes.
 Once we project those 7-dim vectors into 2D, using t-SNE, we get this:

 <p align="center">
 <img src="data/readme_pics/t-sne.PNG" width="600"/>
 </p>

-We can see that nodes with same label/class are roughly clustered together.
-With these representations it's easy to train a simple classifier on top that will tell us which class the node belongs to.
-GAT achieves `~83%` accuracy on test nodes.
+We can see that nodes with same label/class are roughly **clustered together** - with these representations it's easy to train a simple classifier on top that will tell us which class the node belongs to.

-Note: I've tried UMAP as well but didn't get nicer results + it has a lot of dependencies if you want to use their plotting util.
+*Note: I've tried UMAP as well but didn't get nicer results + it has a lot of dependencies if you want to use their plot util.*

 ## Setup